Dissertation Writing Camp

-The UW–Madison Writing Center and the UW–Madison Graduate School are pleased to sponsor a Mellon-Wisconsin Dissertation Writing Camp during the 2017 Winter intersession.
-Acceptance in the program is competitive, and participation is limited to twenty (20) dissertators.
+The UW–Madison Writing Center and the UW–Madison Graduate School are pleased to sponsor a Mellon-Wisconsin Dissertation Writing Camp during May 2017.
+Acceptance in the program is competitive, and participation is limited to twenty (20) dissertators per camp.

 The Mellon-Wisconsin Dissertation Writing Camps are made possible through the generous funding and support of the Mellon Foundation, the State of Wisconsin, the UW–Madison Graduate School, and the UW–Madison Writing Center.

 - They provide participants with intensive, focused time to write in a supportive atmosphere amid other writers.
 Those selected to participate must attend the entire camp and should plan to write for at least five hours every day.

 - Since research shows that successful research writers talk about their work and that talk is essential for effective writing, participants have multiple opportunities to discuss their work.
 Writing support is provided in the form of one-to-one conferences, in which participants can discuss any aspect of their dissertation writing process with Writing Center instructors.
 Participants may be expected to occasionally share their writing with other camp participants.

 - Dissertation writing camps offer brief daily writing exercises and workshops on topics such as setting realistic goals, managing one’s time, organizing a major project, obtaining useful feedback, and staying motivated.

 -Dissertator from the Humanities